IrisVanRooij/irisvanrooij.github.io/_posts/2020-12-5-Answers-to-Questions.md

 ---
 layout: post
-title: Q&A for 'Beyond the Crisis in Psychology'
+title: Q&A for 'Beyond the crisis in psychology'
 category: psychology, crisis, theory, tools for thinking
 authors: Iris van Rooij
 ---